groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/rendertextasimage/_index.md

 ---
 title: RenderTextAsImage
 second_title: GroupDocs.Viewer for .NET API Reference
-description: When this option is set to true the text is rendered as an image in the output HTML.
-Enable this option to make text unselectable or to fix characters rendering and make HTML look like PDF.
-The default value is false.
+description: Enables rendering texts in the PDF files as an image in the HTML output.
 type: docs
 weight: 90
 url: /net/groupdocs.viewer.options/pdfoptions/rendertextasimage/
 ---
 ## PdfOptions.RenderTextAsImage property

-When this option is set to true, the text is rendered as an image in the output HTML.
-Enable this option to make text unselectable or to fix characters rendering and make HTML look like PDF.
-The default value is false.
+Enables rendering texts in the PDF files as an image in the HTML output.

 ```csharp
 public bool RenderTextAsImage { get; set; }